Berchem-Sainte-Agathe

 Berchem-Sainte-Agathe (French, /fr/) or Sint-Agatha-Berchem (Dutch, /nl/), often simply called Berchem, is one of the 19 municipalities of the Brussels-Capital Region, Belgium.
 Located in the north-western part of the region, it is bordered by Ganshoren, Koekelberg, and Molenbeek-Saint-Jean, as well as the Flemish municipalities of Asse and Dilbeek.
-In common with all of Brussels' municipalities, it is legally bilingual (French–Dutch).
+Like all municipalities in Brussels, it is officially bilingual (French–Dutch).

 As of 1 January 2024, the municipality had a population of 25,787 inhabitants.
 The total area is 2.95 km2, which gives a population density of 8741 PD/km2.
 The municipality is known for its calm and peaceful character.
 It is said that Berchem is a "village in the city".

 History

 In the Middle Ages, Berchem-Sainte-Agathe was a modest village on the edge of Brussels.
-In 1795, it received the status of an autonomous municipality.
-In 1841, it separated from neighbouring Koekelberg, and in 1954, it became a part of the Brussels-Capital Region.
+In 1795, the parish received municipal status.
+In 1841, the neighbouring settlement of Koekelberg within the municipality was separated and made its own municipality.
+In 1954, Berchem-Sainte-Agathe was redesignated from a monolingual Dutch-speaking municipality to a bilingual one, placing it within Brussels' bilingual language area.
+This designation was the basis for the municipality's inclusion in the Brussels Agglomeration in 1971, which was succeeded by the Brussels-Capital Region in 1989.